braindotai/Real-Time-Super-Resolution/README.md

 Another change I made in the original architecture is replacing the nearest upsampling proceedure with the pixel shuffle, which helped a lot to produce highly detailed outputs given the size of the model.

-The discriminator is made up of blocks of classifc convolution layer followed by batch normalization followed by leaky relu non linearty.
+The discriminator is made up of blocks of classifc convolution layer followed by batch normalization followed by leaky relu non linearity.

 # Relativistic Discriminator